vasole/pymca/doc/source/training/matrix/index.rst

 Preparation
 ...........

-This starting point of this exercise is the same as the one of the previous exercise  `Accounting for higher order excitations`_.
+This starting point of this exercise is the same as the one of the previous exercise  `Accounting for higher order excitations <../tertiary/index.html>`_

 In that exercise the reader was able to properly account for multiple order excitations in the sample.
 However, the actual composition of the sample was provided.
 A more realistic situation would be to know that we are dealing with a stainless steel sample of unknown composition.
 Despite the fact the spectrum itself tells us what elements are present, we are going to ask the program to perform a quantification starting from a pure Fe sample.